 Like the Senate today, the U.S. House of Representatives used to require a super-majority to pass any legislation.
 Surviving to today, the House has a rule that “[a House] rule may not be suspended except by a vote of two-thirds of the Members voting.”
 Originally, the House also had a rule that bills would be considered generally in the order that they were placed on the House calendar (e.g., when committees approved the bill).
 While this was not a problem when the House was only 68 members, the growing size of the House and the complexity of a growing international economy caused massive increases in proposed legislation.

 As more controversial and/or complex bills took more time to craft, they usually took more time to reach the House calendar.
-Further, the minority party could often require delaying votes on motions that would limit the time the House had to consider legislation.
+Further, the minority party could often require votes on dilatory motions, which would limit the time the House had to consider legislation.
 By the late 1800s, there was not enough time for the House to consider any bills that were placed later on the calendar.
 As such, to even consider a controversial or complex bill, the House effectively had to suspend the rules by a two-thirds vote.

 The effort to eliminate the super-majority requirement was largely spearheaded by eventual Speaker of the House, Thomas Brackett Reed.
 He believed that the only right of the minority party was “to draw its pay.”